risawitama/verbose-potato/README.md

-## I once lost a banana at court but then I appealed.
+## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.